Quantum Speedups for Multiproposal MCMC: Preliminaries

 \subsection{An introduction to quantum computing}

-In this section, we provide an introduction to quantum computing, which comprises three parts.
-First, we introduce quantum bits (qubits), analogous to classical bits that store information.
-Second, we present the unitary operator, which manipulates qubits as a quantum logic gate.
-Third, we describe the rules of measurement in quantum computing.
+In this section, we provide an introduction to quantum computing, consisting of three parts.
+First, we introduce quantum bits (qubits), which are analogous to classical bits in storing information.
+Second, we present the unitary operator, which acts as a quantum logic gate to manipulate qubits.
+Finally, we explain the rules of measurement in quantum computing.